ovh/docs/pages/cloud/ovhcloud-connect/occdedicated-delivery/guide.en-gb.md

 * A lack of cross-connection between the receiving elements, and RX/TX transmissions between OVHcloud routers and “your” routers.
 Request for the manager at the point of presence to reverse the fibre optic connection.

 * Check optical levels in emission and reception.
-If after switching TX/RX you still have no power on reception, ask a double-check on the cross-connect with the position from the LOA
+If after switching TX/RX you still have no power on reception, ask a double-check on the cross-connect with the position from the LOA.

 * Disable autonegotiation.
-Setting speed is not always sufficient, some additionals commands could be needed:
+Setting speed is not always sufficient, some additional commands could be needed:

 | OS Model | Command |
 |:--------:|:-----------------|